-Management's judgement is required when recognising and measuring provisions, as well as when measuring contingent liabilities, as set out in note 13 and 49.2 respectively.
+Management's judgement is required when recognising and measuring provisions, and when measuring contingent liabilities, as set out in note 13 and 49.2 respectively.
 Provisions are discounted where the effect of discounting is material, using actuarial valuations.

 Useful lives of property, plant and equipment